Kingston loop line: Kingston to Wimbledon

 Kingston was at the southern end of a great arc round from Twickenham, and there had been several schemes for more direct connections, to the south-west and to the north-east, and particularly the City of London.
 All of these had failed, but the LSWR saw the imperative of making some better connection itself.
-The solution was a Kingston Further Extension Line, authorised by an Act of 19 June 1865 with supplementary share capital of £120,000.
+The solution was a Kingston Further Extension Line, authorised by the South-Western Railway (Kingston further Extension) Act 1865 (28 & 29 Vict. c. cii) of 19 June 1865 with supplementary share capital of £120,000.
 It had agreed with the London, Chatham and Dover Railway on access to Ludgate Hill station, in the city, for its suburban trains.

 The line was therefore to continue the Kingston branch through Norbiton, and to burrow under the LSWR main line near the present-day New Malden.
 The line would then continue independently alongside the main line on its south side, to Wimbledon station.
 At Wimbledon it would join the Tooting, Merton and Wimbledon Railway, when it opened.
 That was to be jointly owned between the LSWR and the LBSCR, and to run as far as Streatham Junction.
 From there the LSWR got running powers over the LBSCR as far as a planned Knights Hill Junction, near the present Tulse Hill station.
 The LCDR was building a short connecting line from Knights Hill Junction to Herne Hill, which gave access over the LCDR to Ludgate Hill.
 The running powers also got the LSWR the facility of getting goods trains to and from Deptford Wharf on the LBSCR.